gbowerman/azurerm/README.md

     print(rg["name"] + ', ' + rg["location"] + ', ' + rg["properties"]["provisioningState"])
 ```
 ## Functions currently supported
-Basic resource group, storage and VM/VMSS functions are implemented.
-Network functions, create VM and general template deploy need filling out.
+A basic set of infrastructure create, list, query functions are implemented.
 If you want to add something please send me a PR (don't forget to update this readme too).

 ### Deployments
 ```